 No light meter, no exposure guesstimates — just zone focus, look up your 𝒇-value, and click.
 Operating external flashguns with no sync at all, like in the photograph above, can be done with any camera that has a Bulb setting and provides control over the aperture.
 This guide has all the info and a few novel ideas for you to start shooting with flash on your manual film camera in just 10 minutes.

-✪ Note: In this guide, I refer to external on-camera flash devices as flashguns; this is how they used to be called, also flashcubes.
+✪ Note: In this guide, I refer to external on-camera flash devices as flashguns; this is what they used to be called, also flashcubes.
 Today they are referred to as speedlights.
-Mine are simple plastic black boxes you can find for $5 used, with a bunch of numbers on them and no controls other than power and discharge buttons.
+Mine are simple plastic black boxes with a bunch of numbers on them and no controls other than power and discharge buttons.
 This article only covers those features (power and discharge) and a few simple sync scenarios.

 Getting a proper exposure of your subject in the dark could be challenging.
 Flash is a great help, although it too can ruin your perfectly framed shot if it isn’t tamed.
 Using a manual camera with an external flashgun gives you some additional control and flexibility to produce better images or enable shooting in light conditions previously unsuitable for your vintage camera.